 It’s time to create a site!
-Create a new directory for your site, you can name it whatever you’d like.
-Through the rest of this tutorial we’ll refer to this directory as “root”.
+Create a new directory for your site and name it whatever you want.
+Through the rest of this tutorial we’ll refer to this directory as root.

 Let’s add your first file.
 Create

-Jekyll is a static site generator so we need Jekyll to build the site before we can view it.
-There’s two commands you can run in the root of your site to build it:
+Since Jekyll is a static site generator, it has to build the site before we can view it.
+Run either of the following commands to build your site:

 jekyll build- Builds the site and outputs a static site to a directory called